sytabaresa/kingly/README.md

   - it must be possible to add a [concurrency and/or communication mechanism](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.92.6145&rep=rep1&type=pdf) on top of the current design
   - it must be possible to integrate smoothly into React, Angular and your popular framework
   - support for both interactive and reactive programming
-- parallel and sequential composability of transducers
+- parallel and sequential composability of state machines

 As a result of this, the following choices were made:

-- **functional interface**: the transducer is just a function.
-As such, the transducer is a black-box, and only its injected outputs can be observed
+- **functional interface**: the Kingly state machine is just a function.
+As such, the machine is a black-box, and only its outputs can be observed
-- **complete encapsulation** of the state of the transducer
+- **complete encapsulation** of the state of the machine
 - **no effects** performed by the machine
 - no exit and entry actions, or activities as in other state machine formalisms
-  - there is no loss of generality as both entry and exit actions can be implemented with our  state transducer.
+  - there is no loss of generality as both entry and exit actions can be implemented with our  state machine.
 There is simply no syntactic support for it in the core API.
 This can however be provided through standard functional programming patterns (higher-order functions, etc.)
 - every computation performed is synchronous (asynchrony is an effect)
 - action factories return the **updates** to the extended state to avoid any unwanted direct modification of the extended state (API user must provide such update function, which in turn allows him to use any formalism to represent state - for instance `immutable.js`)
-- no restriction is made on output of transducers, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be sequentially composed
+- no restriction is made on output of state machines, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be sequentially composed
 - parallel composition naturally occurs by feeding two state machines the same input(s))
   - as a result, reactive programming is naturally enabled.
 If `inputs` is a stream of well-formatted machine inputs, and `f` is the fsm, then the stream of outputs will be `inputs.map (f)`.
 It is so simple that we do not even surface it at the API level.

-Concretely, our state transducer will be created by the factory function `createStateMachine`, which returns a state transducer which:
+Concretely, our state machine will be created by the factory function `createStateMachine`, which returns a state machine which:

 - immediately positions itself in its configured initial state (as defined by its initial control state and initial extended state)
 - will compute an output for any input that is sent to it since that

-Let us insist again on the fact that the state transducer is not, in general, a pure function of its inputs.
-However, a given output of the transducer depends exclusively on the sequence of inputs it has received so far ([causality property](https://en.wikipedia.org/wiki/Causal_system)).
-This means that it is possible to associate to a state transducer another function which takes a sequence of inputs into a sequence of outputs, in a way that **that** function is pure.
+Let us insist again on the fact that the state machine is not, in general, a pure function of its inputs.
+However, a given output of the machine depends exclusively on the sequence of inputs it has received so far ([causality property](https://en.wikipedia.org/wiki/Causal_system)).
+This means that it is possible to associate to a state machine another function which takes a sequence of inputs into a sequence of outputs, in a way that **that** function is pure.
 This is what enables simple and automated testing.

 # Visualization tools
-We have included two helpers for visualization of the state transducer:
+We have included two helpers for visualization of the state machine:

 - conversion to plantUML: `toPlantUml :: FSM_Def -> PlantUml`
   - the resulting chain of characters can be pasted in [plantText](`https://www.planttext.com/`) or [plantUML previewer](http://sujoyu.github.io/plantuml-previewer/) to get an automated graph representation.
 Both will produce the exact same visual representation